crescentflare/ViewletCreator/README.md

 * Adds utilities to safely fetch view properties from a JSON structure with data conversion
 * Share colors and coordinates/sizes by using color and dimension tables
 * Define styles with default attributes to fall back on for each viewlet
+* Define sub-attributes to be merged into the attribute list, or attributes to be excluded.
+For example, to define extra attributes which are specific for a platform

 ### iOS integration guide